monadplus/dotfiles/nvim/README.md

 - Linter: [syntastic](https://github.com/vim-syntastic/syntastic) + `pylint`.

 `coc-jedi` is automatically installed through vim-plug (no need to run anything like in rust).
 Same for `syntastic`.

-`pylint` has to be installed: `$ pipenv install pylint` (or globally although it won't have access to the per-project libraries).

 #### rust